Brat fry this weekend for Waukesha parade groups

-WAUKESHA — Three Waukesha-area Roundy’s supermarkets will host brat fry fundraisers this weekend to support the victims of the Waukesha Christmas Parade tragedy.
+WAUKESHA — Three Waukesha-area Roundy’s supermarkets will host brat fry fundraisers this weekend, Dec.
+4-5, to support the victims of the Waukesha Christmas Parade tragedy.
 The participating supermarkets are the Metro Market on Silvernail, 2160 Silvernail Road, Pewaukee; the Pick ‘n Save at 220 E. Sunset Drive; and the Pick ‘n Save at 1220 W. Sunset Drive.

 We've compiled this list of resources, events and fundraisers related to the Waukesha Christmas Parade tragedy on Sunday, Nov.
 21, 2021.